Get an insurance quote for auto, house, condo or tenant. Get started

 You may also like

-As of March 31, 2025 you will no longer be able to purchase an OSPE membership through Professional Engineers Ontario (for new memberships and renewals).
+As of June 30, 2025 you will no longer be able to purchase an OSPE membership through Professional Engineers Ontario (for new memberships and renewals).

-If you have a current membership and intend to renew, we encourage you to use our auto-renewal service to ensure continuity.
+To renew your current membership, we encourage you to use our auto-renewal service to ensure continuity.
 You will also receive a 10% discount for doing so.

 Click to access your account.